DragonRouge513/Pi-Sensor-Monitoring-Powershell/README.md

 # Pi-Sensor-Monitoring-Powershell
-manage and control all hardware settings of a rasberry pi 4 and there connected hardware (sensor, led, motors, hats, ...)
+Manage and control all hardware settings of a rasberry pi 4 and there connected hardware (sensor, led, motors, hats, ...)
 # Pi-Sensor-Monitoring-Powershell

 A cross-platform PowerShell and Python toolkit to manage and control all hardware settings of a Raspberry Pi 4 and its connected hardware (sensors, LEDs, motors, HATs, etc.) remotely via SSH.
 The project provides a Windows GUI for monitoring, database logging, and real-time control.